gpalleschi/gpString/README.md

 #gpString

-gpString is a C library providing some funcionality compared to standard string processing functions in C.
+gpString is a C library providing some funcionalities compared to standard string processing functions in C.

 gpString does not aim to replace standard library string processing functions but introduces new functions.